microsoft/go/eng/README.md

 This directory contains build infrastructure files that Microsoft uses to build Go.
-This directory serves a similar purpose to https://github.com/golang/build, which stores the build infrastructure for the canonical Go repo, https://go.googlesource.com/go.
+This directory serves a similar purpose to https://github.com/golang/build, which stores the build infrastructure for the upstream Go repo, https://go.googlesource.com/go.

 The directory name, "eng", is short for "engineering".
 This name is required